| Title: | Generalized Multistate Simulation Model |

 a |

-a transition.structure
+a transition.structure of dimension

-of covariance matrices for the
+of covariance matrices for the parameters.

 Luisa Salazar Vizcaya, Nello Blaser, Thomas Gsponer